ChaonengTan/ACS4310-D3Final/README.md

 ## Description

-Turns a CSV file into a dynamic pie chart
+Turns a CSV file into a dynamic D3Graph
-Note: Compares string-numeric values only ie. CSV file with a list of repeated publishers and sales/publisher
+Note: Compares string to numeric values only ie. CSV file with a list of repeated publishers and sales/publisher

 ## How to use